PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/sling/starting-from-scratch/index.markdown

 4. Build renderers for that data by making JSP, ESP or XSLT pages (there are more options)
 5. Any other derivatives of the page can utilize selectors (eg: index.login.html).

 This is known as data first development and it's the big reason why Sling is different from all the other web frameworks out there.
+In future tutorials we will alway start with some nodes of data before we do anything with them.

 ## Summary
 In this tutorial we installed Apache Sling, verified it's operation by opening up the OSGi console and navigating to URLs and learned some basic mechanics behind how it renders things.
 In the next tutorial we need to give Sling some data and then build a simple JSP renderer for it.